dalibra/autoregressive-generation-strategies-longterm-seqrec/README.md

 The goal of sequential recommendations is usually formulated in terms of next-item prediction.
 In this paper, we consider Transformer-based models for longer-term sequential recommendations.
 We introduce a generative approach to this task, which consists of training an autoregressive neural network on a classic next-item prediction task and autoregressive generation of recommendations item-by-item for the next N items.
 We explore different autoregressive generation strategies, including greedy decoding, beam search and temperature sampling.
 For temperature sampling, we introduce a novel strategy based on aggregation of multiple generated sequences.
 Experiments on Movielens-1M and Movielens-20M datasets with the GPT-2 model show that this approach can lead to performance improvement on longer time horizons.

 ## Usage
-`src/notebooks` contains notebooks for baselines mentioned in the paper: BPR-MF, BERT4Rec and SASRec.
+`notebooks` contains notebooks for baselines mentioned in the paper: BPR-MF, BERT4Rec and SASRec.

 We use `Hydra` for configuring the experements with GPT-2 model and `ClearML` to log results.
 All configurable parameters can be found in corresponding configs at `src/configs`.